Avondale Cover 4.jpg

 PROJECTS

-One of our projects has been to create a Reading Room.
+One of our projects was to create a Reading Room.
 As the school had no library, we wanted to encourage a love of reading by making a space which is welcoming and comfortable.
-This is now in daily use with about 2000 books, a mix of fiction and fact.
-On the walls are framed illustrations by well-known children's book illustrators.

-Trips out of school cannot take place now but Year 4 is planning a Harry Potter Day at school, for example, and there is a plan to introduce plants into every classroom whilst outdoor sports clubs are still active.
+There is a plan to introduce plants into every classroom.
 We always have a need for new books to replace old tattered ones and as new ones are published.

 Breakfast Club which provides a healthy breakfast for children who might not otherwise get this and for the children of working parents also needs financial support.